shivashant25/Sentinel-with-XDR/labguide/part-01/lab04.md

  ![Lab overview.](../media/SC-200ex10.png)

-### Task 1: Explore workbook templates
+### Task 1: Save and modify a workbook template

-In this task, you will explore the Microsoft Sentinel workbook templates.
+In this task, you will save the Microsoft Sentinel workbook templates.

 1. In the Search bar of the Azure portal, type *Microsoft Sentinel*, then select **Microsoft Sentinel**.